Vishal (actor)

-Vishal Krishna Reddy (born 29 August 1977), also known as Vishal, is an Indian actor and film producer from Tamil films.
-The younger son of film producer G. K. Reddy, Vishal studied Visual Communications at Loyola College, Chennai.
-Best known for his roles in action films, he produces films under his production company, Vishal Film Factory.
+Vishal Krishna Reddy (born 29 August 1976), professionally known as Vishal, is an Indian actor and film producer who works in Tamil cinema.
+He produces films under his production company, Vishal Film Factory.
+Vishal was conferred with the Kalaimamani award in 2006 for his contributions to Tamil cinema.

-Vishal made an entrance into the film industry as an assistant director for Arjun.
+Vishal entered the film industry as an assistant director to Arjun.
 He then became an actor and played his first lead role in the romantic thriller Chellamae (2004), before acting in the action films Sandakozhi, Thimiru, Thaamirabharani and Malaikottai.
 Vishal chose to create his own production studio and has since produced and worked on Pandiya Naadu (2013), Naan Sigappu Manithan (2014) and Poojai (2014).